 ON1 Photo RAW 2020's Albums feature lets you organize or keep track of photos on a project, event or even a broader category like a portfolio.
 Albums are created by selecting images manually and adding them to a new (or existing album) by dragging and dropping photos onto the pane.
-You can nest albums together to help manage your collections, and all albums created can be published to ON1 360, which are indicated by the 360 icon to the right of the album name.
-(Any albums created on other ON1 360 devices will be displayed in the Albums pane on all of your connected computers.)
+You can also nest albums together to help manage your collections.